wendlers/scratch-pynetsense/doc/RPiGPIORemoteSensor.md

 Start Scratch and activate the remote sensor protocol by using the right click menu on one of the sensor blocks.
 For a more detailed description of how to [enable/use remote sensors] (http://wiki.scratch.mit.edu/wiki/Remote_Sensor_Connections) see the Scratch Wiki.

-At the moment you active the remote sensor protocol, the ``srspid`` imidiatly connects to that server instance.
+At the moment you active the remote sensor protocol, the ``srspid``  connects to that server instance.

-_Hint:_ if you like to run the client and the server on the same machine, instaed of starting ``srspid`` and ``scratch`` individually, you could use the following shortcut:
+_Hint:_ if you like to run the client and the server on the same machine, instead of starting ``srspid`` and ``scratch`` individually, you could use the following shortcut:

 	scratch-pirs